baudelaine/hak/README.md

 **!!!
 WARNING !!!**

 Before being able to log to Bluemix with cf command you should be aware of **2** things:
-  1. the name of your **organization** - which is usually the same name as your Bluemix userid and the same among all Regions (Germany, Sydney, United Kingdom and US South)
+  1. the name of your **organization**, which is the same among all Regions (Germany, Sydney, United Kingdom and US South).
-  2. the name of one **space** - which is assigned to one Region - in one Region (Germany, Sydney, United Kingdom or US South) in your organization.
+  2. the name of one **space** - which is assigned to one Region only - in one Region (Germany, Sydney, United Kingdom or US South) in your organization.

 > At least one organization has been created automatically, but no space are created for you.
-If not sure about a space is available then log in [Bluemix console](https://console.bluemix.net/account/manage-orgs), check 'Spaces in Region' is not empty and if so then Add a space.
+If not sure about organization name and if a space is available then log in [Bluemix console](https://console.bluemix.net/account/manage-orgs) to get your organization name, check that 'Spaces in Region' is not empty and if so then Add a space.

+Now you should know both your organization and your space in one Region, your are ready to connect to Bluemix in command line.

 Connect to Bluemix (US):
 ```